secular-eaglet/shiny-octo-umbrella/scripts/README.md

 JavaScript NLP Framework OAuth Python
 I find that the harder I work, the more luck I seem to have.
 OAuth DNS Routing GraphQL Testing IoT UX Optimization Simplicity is the ultimate sophistication.
 Data Science WebSockets Framework DevOps React Backend
 API Act as if what you do makes a difference.
 It does.
-JavaScript Event-driven Architecture Algorithm
+JavaScript Event-driven Architecture Algorithm I find that the harder I work, the more luck I seem to have.
+Difficult roads often lead to beautiful destinations.
+Success usually comes to those who are too busy to be looking for it.
+React Cloud Functions Edge Computing IoT Firewalls WebSockets Sharding